KiraLovely/drinking-problems/DEVLOG.md

 I really do hope future me doesn't mess up, and that I can hold my word on releasing a pre-release version for you soon.

 That was all for now.
 Stay patient.

+------------- 23/03/2026: Another Update from me -------------

+Hey, Hey~\
+I have officially, accuired the new domain!
+Yippie!
+But I'll probably miss the deadline that had set-myself, for when the old domain runs out.\
+Eh.. but I can live with that.
+Though I don't want to hold it back too long again, I really do want this to go live, as soon as possible.

+Due to a lot of stress in school, and a lot of exams due in the next weeks, I'm a bit limited to how much work I can put into this project.

+But progress is there.
+I've been working on the Database, reworking some tables, and creating new one we needed.

+I'll also be present at TwitchCon EU this year, hehe.
+(Yes I'm just flexing on y'all).